Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Path integral approach to bosonic SPT phases

-From the above example, one might guess that various SPT phases can be classified by various topological non-linear $\si$-models, and thus by various $2\pi$-quantized topological terms.
+From the above example, one might guess that various SPT phases can be described by various topological nonlinear $\si$ models, and thus by various $2\pi$-quantized topological terms.
 But such a guess is not correct.

-This is because the fixed-point action (the topological non-linear $\si$-model) describes a short-range-correlated state.
+This is because the fixed-point action (the topological nonlinear $\si$ model) describes a short-range-correlated state.
 Since the renormalized cut-off length scale of the fixed-point action is always larger than the correlation length, the field $\v n( x,t)$ fluctuates strongly even at the cut-off length scale.
 Thus, the fixed-point action has no continuum limit, and must be defined on discrete space-time.
 On the other hand, in our fixed-point action, $\v n(x,t)$ is assumed to be a continuous field in space-time.
-The very existence of the continuum $2\pi$-quantized topological term depends on the non-trivial mapping classes from the \emph{continuous} space-time manifold $T^2$ to the \emph{continuous} target space $S^2$.
+The very existence of the continuum $2\pi$-quantized topological term depends on the nontrivial mapping classes from the \emph{continuous} space-time manifold $T^2$ to the \emph{continuous} target space $S^2$.
 It is not self consistent to use such a continuum topological term to describe the fixed-point action for the Haldane phase.

-As a result, the continuum $2\pi$-quantized topological terms fail to classify bosonic SPT phases.
+As a result, the continuum $2\pi$-quantized topological terms fail to properly describe bosonic SPT phases.
 For example, different possible continuum $2\pi$-quantized topological terms in \eqn{2DS} are labeled by integers, while the integer spin chain has only two gapped phases protected by spin rotation symmetry: all even-integer topological terms give rise to the trivial phase and all odd-integer topological terms give rise to the Haldane phase.
-Also non-trivial SPT phases may exist even when there is no continuum $2\pi$-quantized topological terms (such as when the symmetry $G$ is discrete).
+Also nontrivial SPT phases may exist even when there are no continuum $2\pi$-quantized topological terms (such as when the symmetry $G$ is discrete).

-However, the general idea of using fixed-point actions to classify SPT phases is still correct.
+However, the general idea of using fixed-point actions to describe SPT phases is still correct.
 But, to use $2\pi$-quantized topological terms to describe bosonic SPT phases, we need to generalize them to discrete space-time.
 In the following, we will show that this indeed can be done, using the (1+1)D model \eq{2DS} as an example.

 A discrete (1+1)D space-time is given by a branched triangularization\cite{C0527,CGL1172} (see Fig. \ref{discreteST}).
 Since $S=\int \dd x\dd t L$, on triangularized space-time, we can rewrite

 where $\int_\triangle \dd x\dd t\; L$ is the action on a single triangle.
 We see that, on discrete space-time, the action and the path integral are described by a 3-variable function $\nu( \v n_i, \v n_j, \v n_k)$, which is called action amplitude.
 The $SO(3)$ symmetry requires that